biocorecrg/PhD_course_genomics_format_2022/docs/fastq.md

 <br/>

-## A bit of history and evolution of a format
+## A bit of history and evolution of the format
 The format originally was NOT required to be in **four rows** per sequence.
 The sequences and the qualities could be wrapped and be on multirows, and this will explain the repeated header.
 But since this format has been a standard for very short reads several tools assumed they were just 4 rows per sequence.